 At 12:36 P.M. on February 10, a BOLO alert was put out for Maura.
 On February 11, New Hampshire Fish and Game, Maura’s family, and volunteers began to search.

-A police dog tracked the scent from one of Murray's gloves, but lost the scent 100 yards east from where the vehicle had been discovered.
+A police dog reportedly tracked the scent from one of Murray's gloves but lost the scent 100 yards east from the vehicle.

-Early in the investigation, the police stated that they believed that Maura may have come to the area to run away or commit suicide.
+Early in the investigation, the police stated that they believed that Maura might have come to the area to run away or commit suicide.